Pece17/IoTBeacon/README.md

     pass
 ```

-Third modification to BeaconScanner.py where ```KeyError:``` problem seemes to have been fixed, or at least it does not print it anymore - next step is to get the script to run continously in an infinite loop
+Third modification to BeaconScanner.py file where ```KeyError:``` problem seemes to have been fixed, or at least it does not print it anymore

 ```
 #This is a working prototype.
 DO NOT USE IT IN LIVE PROJECTS